 1. Vision

-Everyone should have the necessary skills to benefit fully from the information society in order to bridge the digital divide among those who know how to use telecommunication technology and those who do not know.
-Therefore, capacity building, digital literacy and competences are essential.
+Everyone should have an opportunity to acquire the necessary skills and knowledge to benefit fully from the information society in order to reduce and bridge the digital divide.
+Therefore, capacity building, digital literacy and competences are essential as well as professionalism that is a necessary standard for all who engaged in the ICT sector.
 Appropriate specialized training programmes in telecommunications/ICT, development of professional standards, lifelong learning initiatives and more affordable ICTs will empower all layers of society towards improving the quality of their lives.
-It will also assist people who are outside the formal education processes and will help them to acquire new skills as well as improve on existing ones.
+It will also assist people who are outside the formal education processes and will help them to acquire new skills as well as improve on existing ones

 Czech Republic, Government: Everyone should have an opportunity to acquire the necessary skills and knowledge to benefit fully from the information society in order to reduce and bridge the digital divide.
 Therefore, capacity building, digital literacy and competences are essential as well as professionalism that is a necessary standard for all who engaged in the ICT sector.
 Appropriate specialized training programmes in telecommunications/ICT, development of professional standards, lifelong learning initiatives and more affordable ICTs will empower all layers of society towards improving the quality of their lives.
 It will also assist people who are outside the formal education processes and will help them to acquire new skills as well as improve on existing ones

-Internet Democracy Project, CDT, IFLA and Access, Civil Society: Everyone should have an opportunity to acquire the necessary skills and knowledge to benefit fully from the information society in order to reduce and bridge the digital divide.
-Therefore, capacity building, digital literacy and competences are essential as well as professionalism that is a necessary standard for all who engaged in the ICT sector.
+Internet Democracy Project, CDT, IFLA and Access, Civil Society: Everyone should have an opportunity to acquire the necessary skills and knowledge to benefit fully from the information society in order to bridge the digital divide.
+Therefore, capacity building, digital literacy and competences are essential.
 Appropriate specialized training programmes in telecommunications/ICT, development of professional standards, lifelong learning initiatives and more affordable ICTs will empower all layers of society towards improving the quality of their lives.
 It will also assist people who are outside the formal education processes and will help them to acquire new skills as well as improve on existing ones

 2. Pillars